ThinkDataEd/curriculum/docs/unit2/lesson8.md

     <span style="color:grey">***&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;proportion of heads: 0.538***</span>

 15. Have students answer the questions below.
-The important thing to note is that the values can and (almost always) WILL change each time you run the simulation to create a new sample.
+The important thing to note is that the values can and (almost always) WILL change each time you run the simulation to create a new simulated sample.

     100. How do the proportions of heads in the samples compare to each other? <span style="color:grey">***Answers will vary.***</span>